 Spouses or Civil Partners of Permanent Residents

 Ideally, spouses and civil partners who qualify should consider applying for Permanent Residence in their own right once they have been legally and ordinarily resident for eight years.
-However, many people just carry on having their Residency and Employment Rights Certificate (RERC) tied to their spouses’ or civil partner’s Permanent Residency since there is no time limit on this grant.
+However, many people just carry on having their Residency and Employment Rights Certificate (RERC) tied to their spouses’ or civil partner’s Permanent Residency since there is no expiry date on most such permissions.

 One of the requirements in the Immigration Act is truthfully declaring in an affidavit that you have a stable marriage.
 If you cannot, then there may be no rights remaining for you in the law: your immigration standing may be in limbo and you may not be allowed to stay in the Cayman Islands unless you are granted permission to stay on the Island under other immigration law provisions.